vsanthanam/NetworkReachability/README.md

 NetworkReachability's documentation is built with [DocC](https://developer.apple.com/documentation/docc) and included in the repository as a DocC archive.
 The latest version is hosted on [GitHub Pages](https://pages.github.com) and is available [here](https://reachability.tools/docs/documentation/networkreachability).

 [![Documentation](Images/Documentation.svg)](https://reachability.tools/docs/documentation/networkreachability)

+## License

+**NetworkReachability** is available under the MIT license.
+See the LICENSE file for more information.